More at rubyonrails.org:

 The method successfully_enqueued? can be used to find out if a given job was successfully enqueued.

-For example, Sidekiq has a push_bulk method, which can push a large number of jobs to Redis and prevent the round trip network latency.
+Other backends like Sidekiq have a push_bulk method, which can push a large number of jobs to Redis and prevent the round trip network latency.
 GoodJob also supports bulk enqueuing with the GoodJob::Bulk.enqueue method.
-The new queue backend Solid Queue has added support for bulk enqueuing as well.

 If the queue backend does not support bulk enqueuing, perform_all_later will enqueue jobs one by one.